06 December 2021

 There are a couple of reasons for this.
 Firstly, we don’t know for certain how well the vaccines work in people with a weak immune system (for example, men having chemotherapy to treat prostate cancer).
-Although thousands of people received the vaccines in clinical trials, researchers have only tested the vaccines in a small number of people receiving cancer treatments.

 Find out more about the latest guidance for men with prostate cancer.